revprez/revprez.github.io/posts/2016-06-27-mdns-on-netbsd.markdown

 ---
-title: mDNS on a clean NetBSD 7.0.1 install
+title: mDNS on a fresh NetBSD 7.0.1 install
 ---